ycho234/ycho234/README.md

   </div>

 <h2>Welcome to My GitHub Profile! 🚀</h2>
-<p>Hey there!!!
-I'm Yusra-Aina, a Junior Software Developer based in the United Kingdom.
-I am a recent graduate from the School Of Code bootcamp, where I've been delving deep into the exciting world of tech and learning the fundamentals of Software Vevelopement.</p>
+<p>Hello!
+I am Yusra-Aina, a Junior Software Developer based in the United Kingdom.
+My journey into the realm of technology began when I joined School of Code, a 16 week intensive bootcamp where I demonstrated a commitment to continuous learning and embracing a growth mindset.
+Here, I immersed myself in the thrilling world of tech, understanding the fundamentals of Software Development.
+Since them I have graduated from the School Of Code bootcamp and am excited to start my career.
+Prior to this venture, my academic background was in Pharmacology, but upon discovering my interest in programming, I knew I had to seize the opportunity to pursue my passion.</p>

 <h2>About Me:</h2>